All you need to know to visit the stunning Dingle Peninsula, one of Ireland’s most scenic locations.

 Among the many, I can recall The Islandman / Eileen Aroon (1938), The Playboy of the Western World (1962), Ryans Daughter (1970), Excalibur (1981), The Field (1990), Far and away (1992).

-The peninsula wide beaches are famous for surfing opportunities suitable for beginners and advances surfers.
+The peninsula wide beaches are famous for surfing opportunities suitable for beginners and advanced surfers.
 Some of the most popular spots are Coumeenoole, Inch Reef and Brandon Bay.
 You can rent surf boards and equipment on site (seasonal).

 Dingle’s mountains offer hiking trails suitable for all levels of fitness.
 You can find a great selection here